 Flight period: May to June, July to August

-Plant associations: Populus spp., Salix spp. and Betula spp. (willows)
+Plant associations: Populus spp., Salix spp. and Betula spp. (poplars, willows and birches)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London